 What is Section 214(b) Refusal?

 Section 214(b) is the most common reason for US visa refusal.
 Under this section of the Immigration and Nationality Act, all nonimmigrant visa applicants are presumed to be intending immigrants until they prove otherwise.
-A 214(b) refusal means the officer was not convinced you have sufficient ties to your home country to ensure your return after a temporary visit.
+A 214(b) refusal means the consular officer was not convinced you have sufficient ties to your home country to ensure your return after a temporary visit.
+This is not a permanent ineligibility — you can reapply with stronger evidence.

 Section 214(b) places the burden of proof on the applicant.
-You must demonstrate that you have strong ties to your home country—such as employment, family, property, or other commitments—that will compel you to return after your visit.
-This is not a permanent ineligibility; you can reapply with stronger evidence of ties.
+You must demonstrate that you have strong ties to your home country — such as employment, family, property, or other commitments — that will compel you to return after your visit.
+The consular officer makes this determination based on your DS-160, supporting documents, and brief interview answers.

 What Qualifies as "Strong Ties"?